 Contemporary coastal luxuries in kitchen designs combine modern amenities and high-end finishes with coastal elements.
 These kitchens may feature state-of-the-art appliances, luxurious stone countertops, and cutting-edge lighting fixtures set against a backdrop of ocean-inspired colors.
 Sleek, modern furniture pieces with clean lines ensure the space remains uncluttered and stylish.
 The incorporation of luxury materials like polished marble or quartz can enhance the sophistication of the space.
 This design is perfect for those who want a coastal feel without compromising on modern luxuries.

-- Lighting: clear glass globe pendant lights with chrome hardware over kitchen island
+- Lighting: oversized clear glass globe pendant lights with exposed Edison bulbs

 8. Rustic Beachside Elements